 - 3 tbsp light soy sauce (if you want a darker colour, use dark soy sauce)

 - 1 tsp sugar

 - 2 tbsp fresh coriander, chopped (optional)

 - Mix together the cornflour, white pepper and salt.
 Coat the paneer in the cornflour mixture.

-- Serve on a bed of shredded lettuce, garnished with the reserved spring onions and fresh coriander.
+- Serve on a bed of shredded lettuce, garnished with the reserved spring onions and optional coriander.